creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-05-Topology-AwareUncertaintyforImageSegmentation.md

 ## Inter-structural uncertainty

 The Prob.
 DMT module gives a set $$E$$ of structures.
-The second module take in input each structure $$e \in E$$ and outputs the probability of being positive and the uncertainty of $$F_{\theta}$$ in the prediction.
+The second module takes in input each structure $$e \in E$$ and outputs the probability of being positive and the uncertainty of $$F_{\theta}$$ in the prediction.

 The structures are not independent of each other, therefore it is important to consider the spatial context to capture the inter-structural uncertainty.

 Here the authors use a Graph Convolution Network (GCN) to model the spatial interactions.
 Each node represents a structure and edges between nodes exist if the structures are connected.

-The input feature for each node is constructed as follow:
+The input feature for each node is constructed as follows:

 Crops centered around the structure are derived from the original input $$x^{c}$$, the likelihood feature map $$f^{c}$$ and a binary map indicating the presence of the structure $$m$$.
 These crops are then concatenated and passed through convolution blocks and a channel-wise pooling.
 The persistence value (difference of function values between saddle point and maxima) is also concatenated to the resulting vector.
-This process is illustrated is Fig. 6.
+This process is illustrated in Fig. 6.

 ![](/collections/images/TopologyAwareUncertainty/input_feature_vector.jpg)